Noel-Hann/Software_Engineering_project1/README.md

 5. Open the code editor's terminal
 6. npm start
 7. select your emulator/simulator of choice (you may have to have your emulator/simulator running before selecting it)
 8. Create An Account then Sign In with those credentials

+NOTE: Most important files that are worked on are located in app -> (tabs)